PanosTriantafillopoulos/Data-Structures-Complexity-and-Algorithms/note02.md

 Set is a mathematical way to describe collection of different unique objects.

-Built-in functions can be utilized on sets.
+Built-in functions can be utilized on sets. (ex. len, min, max, etc)
 ```python
 # Defining a Set
 example_set1 = {1, 2, 3}